ace-of-aces/laravel-image-transform-url/docs/pages/setup.md

 # Setup

 1. Configure the package via `image-transform-url.php` to set your `source_directories`, from where you want to transform the images.
-By default, the package will look for `images` directories in your `public` folder and in the `storage/app/public` directory.
+By default, the package looks for `images` directories in your `public` folder and in the `storage/app/public` directory.

 2. Choose a default source directory by setting the `default_source_directory` option in the `image-transform-url.php` configuration file.
-This will be used if no source directory is specified in the URL.
+This is used if no source directory is specified in the URL.

 > [!TIP]
 > It is recommended to use dedicated subdirectories for your images in order to avoid conflicts with other files.